gosiacodes/My-Things-To-Do-App/README.md

 You can create, read, edit and delete todo items from database.

-Each task has deadline-date and separate task-description.
+Each task has deadline date and separate task description.

+You can sort tasks by creating date or deadline date,

+or delete all tasks right away.

-You can also edit your account: change username, password and email, or delete your account from the database.
+You can also edit your account: change username, password and email,

+or delete your account from the database.

 Have fun!